-1. Upon entering the cafeteria, students should sit until their row is called to buy lunch.
+- 1. Upon entering the cafeteria, students should sit until their row is called to buy lunch.
 If a student is serving a lunch detention with a teacher, he/she should immediately proceed to the front of the line with a pass and return to the classroom.
-Students wishing to leave the cafeteria must get permission from a supervisor.

-- 2. While waiting in line and seated at tables, please be courteous to other students.
+Students wishing to leave the cafeteria must get permission from a supervisor. - 2.
+While waiting in line and seated at tables, please be courteous to other students.
 Students are expected to talk and behave in an appropriate fashion (no touching, throwing food, etc.) Boisterous and loud conduct is not acceptable. - 3.
 Students must raise their hand and ask permission to leave the table for any reason. - 4.
 Food and drinks are not to be taken from the cafeteria.
 Only purchase what can be eaten during the lunch period. - 5.
 Students will be given an opportunity to choose a preferred seat each quarter.
 Any changes to your seat assignments will need to be discussed with Administration. - 6.
 Students are expected to keep the area around their table clean. - 7.
 Students are not allowed to share food or beverages with other students due to possible food allergies - 8.
-A peanut or tree-nut awareness table is provided for students with this type of food allergy. - Students that do not follow the lunchroom guidelines will be subject to disciplinary action.
+A peanut or tree-nut awareness table is provided for students with this type of food allergy.